alts/karel/README.md

 ## Karel world

-Karel maps are also simple text files and look like this one:
+There are many maps in [`world`](.world) directory.
+Karel maps are simple text files and look like this one:

     1..#...
     #....^.